Presbyopia & hyperopia correction using corneal asphericity (Q value) and multifocality

 Presbyopia can be corrected with multifocal corneal laser surgery in selected presbyopic hyperopic patients using customized multifocal aspheric correction.

 This page will expose the theoretical basis that underpins the principles used to achieve multifocal presbyopic corneal surgery.
-These principles can be translated into surgical planning with any laser platform that enables the targeting of a specific postoperative corneal asphericity such as the Alcon/Wavelight refractive suite.
+These principles can be translated into surgical planning with any laser platform that enables the targeting of a specific postoperative corneal asphericity (Q value) such as the Alcon/Wavelight refractive suite.

 Spherical aberration and corneal asphericity are the main variables at play in the domain of multifocality.
 These terms will be explained and their respective roles and mutual interplay exposed.